skkylimits/GRIMOIRE/docs/the-lab/the-lab/gui.md

 # GUI LAB

-Once you have kali/ubuntu installed, wheter it's on `bare metal`, in a `virtual machine` or using a `hypervisor`.
+Once you have kali/ubuntu installed, wheter it's on `bare metal`, in a `virtual machine`, using a `hypervisor`, in windows with `WSL` by installing `win-kex` to pull up a GUI.

 The general configuration is all the same.

+## Lab Setup

+The tools that we will be using are all free, but because of this benefit, there are some limitations.
+For example, the free community edition of Burp Suite throttles scans to the point where it becomes unrealistic to use in a professional setting.

+So, I do advise you to upgrade to professional/enterprise versions of applications when you move into that setting.
+For the purpose of this course, you will be able to learn the tools and techniques without paying for software upgrades.

 ## Update Kali